 Your migraine treatment options will depend on your diagnosis.
 There are a number of things to consider like: your health history, what meds you are already on and your unique symptoms.

-While triptans are now the most effective medication I have found, your specialist may suggest other daily prophylactics or acute medications first.
+While triptans have been the most effective medication, your doctor or specialist may suggest other daily prophylactics or acute medications first.

 Keeping a headache journal is essential.
 Your doctor will ask you to keep track of everything you do.
 Everything you eat, when your migraines hit, how long they last, and anything else you can think of that may be related to the cause of your headaches is important.